The Scripps Fly-In Diversity Program: October 13-14, 2013

-All students will attend a financial aid/admission session with our Director of Financial Aid, David Levy.
+All students will attend a financial aid/admission session with a member of our Financial Aid staff.
 There, many questions will be answered about financial aid in general.
 While students will have the opportunity to speak with financial aid officers throughout the afternoon, there will not be any individual appointments given during the Discover Scripps program.
 If you would like to speak with a financial aid officer about your specific financial situation, call (909) 621-8275.
 You may also visit the financial aid webpage, which has a lot of useful information for students.

 Will I have to apply to Scripps via Early Decision?

 No, you do not have to, although some students may choose to apply Early Decision to Scripps after this event.
 While we give attendees fee waivers for the Fall 2014 Scripps College application, students are not required to apply (although we do hope you do so).